CosmWasm/cw-plus/packages/storage-macro/README.md

-# CW-Storage-Plus: Macro helper for storage package
+# CW-Storage-Plus: Macro helpers for storage-plus

 Procedural macros helper for interacting with cw-storage-plus and cosmwasm-storage.

 ## Current features

-Auto generate IndexList impl for your indexes struct.
+Auto generate an `IndexList` impl for your indexes struct.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq)]